-This report provides yearly estimates of producing oil and natural gas wells in the United States, which are grouped according to volume in one of 22 production volume brackets that range from less than 1 BOE/d to more than 12,800 BOE/d.
+This report provides yearly estimates of producing oil and natural gas wells in the United States, which are grouped according to volume in 1 of 22 production volume brackets that range from less than 1 BOE/d to more than 12,800 BOE/d.
 We designate wells as either oil or natural gas wells based on a gas-oil ratio (GOR) of 6,000 cubic feet of natural gas to 1 cubic foot per barrel (cf/b) of oil for each year’s production.
-If the GOR is equal to or less than 6,000 cf/b, then we classify the well as an oil well.
+If the GOR is equal to or less than 6,000 cf/b, we classify the well as an oil well.
 If the GOR is greater than 6,000 cf/b, we classify the well as a natural gas well.

-The distribution tables for the production rates of all U.S. oil and natural gas wells range from calendar years 2000 through 2021.
+The distribution tables for the production rates of all U.S. oil and natural gas wells range from calendar years 2000 through 2022.
 Appendix B provides summary breakouts for the total United States, each state, the Federal Offshore Gulf of Mexico, and the Federal Offshore Pacific.
 You can use the Appendix C spreadsheet to generate figures for all regions and for additional variables.

 The quality and completeness of the available data we used to build the tables varies by state.
-The data originate from state administrative records of monthly well- or lease-level natural gas and liquid fuel production.
+The data originate from state administrative records of monthly well- or lease-level natural gas and liquid fuels production.
 We receive the data from the commercial source Enverus, which collects the data from various state agencies.
 Some state agencies do not make well-production data available until years after production occurs, and others have never made well-production data available.
-For the late-reporting states—Kentucky, Maryland, Missouri, and Tennessee—we use the last year of reported data to populate recent missing years to achieve the most complete U.S. total well counts.
+For the late-reporting states—Arizona, Kentucky, Maryland, Missouri, and Tennessee—we use the last year of reported data to populate recent missing years to achieve the most complete U.S. total well counts.
 Data are not available for Illinois and Indiana.
 Appendix A shows the reporting status for each state and year covered in the report and the availability of completion, well, and lease data by state.